OpenModelica/OpenModelica/README-WIN32.txt

     This is needed to build the simulation runtime.
     We consider OMDev installed into $(OMDEV) environment variable

-2. Install MS Visual Studio .NET one of these:
+2. Install MS Visual Studio 2008
-    - 2003 Pro
-    - 2005 Express (free)
-      + also install Platform SDK
-    - 2005 Pro

 3. In the windows control panel, select "system".
 Select the "Advanced" tab and click on the button "Environment Variables".